artnoisenik/machinelee/docs/terms/gpt.md

 - **OpenAI's Blog:** [OpenAI](https://openai.com/blog/) provides detailed insights into GPT and its developments.
 - **Machine Learning Basics:** Websites like [Coursera](https://www.coursera.org/) and [Khan Academy](https://www.khanacademy.org/) offer courses that introduce the fundamentals of machine learning and AI.
 - **AI Ethics:** The [AI Ethics Lab](https://aiethicslab.com/) provides resources and discussions on the ethical aspects of AI, a crucial part of understanding the impact of technologies like GPT.

-As AI continues to evolve, tools like GPT will play a pivotal role in shaping how we interact with technology, making an understanding of these systems not just informative but essential.